Skip over main navigation

 Expand

-Mike is a passionate advocate for Access Sport and wants to use his new Board position to help take the charity to a new level as it seeks to fulfil its Growth Strategy released in summer 2022.
+Mike is a passionate advocate for Access Sport and wants to use his Board position to help the charity fulfil its Growth Strategy.

 Mike Diaper, LinkedIn